 An example of bioaccumulation could be when an animal drinks polluted water or breaths tainted air.
 These toxic chemicals in the air and water enter the animal’s body at a higher dose than what is normally expected to occur in an everyday setting.
 This can either kill or injure the animal and sets the stage for residual contamination and future biomagnification to occur.

 Biomagnification occurs when the concentrations of the toxic substances increase as they move upward through the food chain.
-Biomagnification can only happen when the chemicals are fat soluble, have a long life span, and be biologically active (reactive to organic matter).
+Biomagnification can only happen when the chemicals are fat soluble, have a long lifespan, and are biologically active (reactive to organic matter).
 What this means is that a small or normally insignificant amount of a contaminant in the environment can slowly collect inside of an organism and eventually grow to concentration that could cause great harm to it.

 A perfect example of biomagnification is the mercury that is sometimes found in tuna fish.
 The concentration of mercury in the environment in which the fish resides is extremely low.
 However, its concentration is magnified as it moves upward through the food chain.
 Over the lifespan of the tuna, the concentration of mercury in its body has slowly increased to levels that may potentially be harmful to humans.